LinuxBeaver/GEGL-GIMP-PLUGIN_rock_surface/README.md

 ## Compiling and Installing

 Just run the build_plugin_linux/windows.sh and it will create a folder LinuxBinaries or WindowsBinaries that has the .dll or .so file but to do things ultra manual read the follwing directions.
+Windows requires mysys2 to compile.

 ### Linux